MagicPose4D: Crafting Articulated Models with Appearance and Motion Control: Appendix

 \subsection{Implementation Details}

-For Davis-Camel, PlanetZoo, EverybodyDanceNow and those self-collected data without ground truth mesh, we first train the Dual-Phase 4D Reconstruction Module on 2 NVIDIA L40S GPUs with batch size 16 for 10 epochs with a learning rate of $0.0001$.
+For Davis-Camel, PlanetZoo, EverybodyDanceNow, and those self-collected data without ground truth mesh, we first train the Dual-Phase 4D Reconstruction Module on 2 NVIDIA L40S GPUs with batch size 16 for 10 epochs with a learning rate of $0.0001$. \ourmodel uses Zero123~\cite{liu2023zero} and SF3D~\cite{boss2024sf3d} as the image-to-3D model for 4D reconstruction.
 We then transfer the per-frame motion from Phase 2 of 4D Reconstruction to the target object with the Cross-Category Motion Transfer Module.
 The motion transfer is not learning-based and does not require any trainable parameters, which makes \ourmodel generalize well to unseen identities and reference motions.
 For all other data with ground truth mesh available, we directly train the second phase of the 4D Reconstruction Module and then transfer the motions.